healthyregions/oeps/metadata/Access_FQHCs.md

 Data was cleaned and prepared for analysis.
 Centroids were calculated for ZCTA and Census Tract geometries.
 For the nearest resource analysis, Euclidean distance was calculated from the centroid of each tract/ZCTA to the nearest FQHC location.
 The script is available in [code/access_FQHC.R](https://github.com/GeoDaCenter/opioid-policy-scan/blob/master/code/access_FQHC.R).

 ##### Travel Time and Count Within Threshold
 We calculated travel-network access metrics for the driving travel time to the nearest FQHC location and count of FQHCs within a 30 minute driving threshold.
-The driving travel cost matrices were sourced from [Project OSRM](http://project-osrm.org/) and are available at the Tract or ZCTA scales for multiple transit modes via [this Box folder](https://uchicago.app.box.com/s/ae2mtsw7f5tb4rhciczufdxd0owc23as).
+We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type, up to 90 minutes away.
+For *zip code tabulation areas*, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.

+Count of providers within a travel threshold (30 minutes and/or 60 minutes) were also calculated for three modes of transit: driving, walking, and biking at the tract level, with corresponding average of overlapping tracts at the ZCTA scale.

 This analysis was conducted in Python.
-The script is available in [code/Access Metrics - Health Resources](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20Health%20Resources).
+The scripts are available in code/AccessMetrics - MOUDs.
+Some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD), with complete computational notebooks forthcoming in 2026.

 #### County and State
 County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an FQHC, as well as the mean (average) driving time in minutes from Census tracts within the county or state.